 - Developing an infection of the womb after childbirth (a condition known as postpartum endometritis).

-For this reason, if you develop BV in pregnancy you will usually be offered treatment.
+For this reason, if you develop bacterial vaginosis in pregnancy you will usually be offered treatment.
 This also means that if you develop an unusual or offensive discharge in pregnancy, you should seek medical advice early.

-BV is more common in women with infertility.
+BV is more common in women who are having problems getting pregnant.
 In women with BV who are undergoing IVF treatment, the presence of BV lowers the success rates.
 The studies which found these effects focused on women who were already known to have fertility problems, to see if they were more likely than other women to have BV.

-If you are in a stable, long-term relationship, your doctor or nurse may be happy to diagnose BV just by its typical symptoms.
+If you have typical symptoms, and a sexually-transmitted infection is unlikely, your doctor or nurse may be happy to diagnose BV based solely on your symptoms.

-The typical discharge and its characteristic fishy smell make bacterial vaginosis (BV) likely.
+The typical discharge and its characteristic fishy smell make BV likely.
 When your doctor examines you they may be able to identify BV from the appearance of the discharge.

 There are some tests that can help to confirm the diagnosis.
 Also, if you are pregnant, it is important to make an accurate diagnosis of any unusual vaginal discharge so that any infection can be treated effectively.
 The tests include: